PrairieLearn/PrairieLearn/docs/remoteExams.md

   !!! warning

-        These students must be listed *first* in the access rules for these to take effect.
+        Students with custom accommodations must be listed *first* in the access rules for these to take effect.

 - Some students take the exam at a later "conflict" time, mainly because they are in a different timezone